sgmurphy/wordpress-themes/extendable/readme.txt

 Extendable is a distinct, dynamic block theme designed as a canvas for your next online venture.
 Sporting multiple style variations, Extendable is the most expressive block theme yet.
 Go fresh, bold, bohemian or minimal — with a single click.

 == Changelog ==

+= 2.0.11 - 2024-08-22 =
+- New: Added style compatibility support for Contact Form 7 and WPForms.
+- Change: Updated theme requirements and compatibility information.

 = 2.0.10 - 2024-06-24 =
 - Updated: Made fonts responsive for small screens